 Fargate launch type: This is where you only need to configure the resource requirements.
 AWS will then take care of the underlying instances for you on demand.
 You only pay while your container is running, similar to the AWS Lambda billing model.

-Interestingly enough, AWS also released their managed Kubernetes (EKS) service.
+Interestingly enough, AWS also released its managed Kubernetes (EKS) service.
 So the need for ECS may be a bit questionable for some.
 While it’s simpler than Kubernetes, the Fargate launch type is even simpler.
 Fargate is a powerful addition to AWS and helps bridge the divide between serverless and containers.

 Overcoming Limitations of AWS Lambda